Saturday's 5 p.m. game marks the network's second visit to Hamilton Court in as many seasons

 Phone: (530) 752-9403

 Kevin Nosek, who brings nearly two decades of experience as either a UC Davis assistant coach or student-athlete, will enter his 14th season as a member of the men's basketball staff.
 He began his Aggie coaching career in 1999-2000 following a four-year playing career at UC Davis.
 After serving a three-year stint as head coach at Menlo College, Nosek returned to the Aggies in 2006-07.
 He assists in all aspects of the program.

 Nosek, a true veteran of the men's basketball staff whose connection to the program dates back to his youth days, first served as a ball boy for Bob Hamilton's teams in the late 1980s.
-Since his return to the staff in 2006, he has been instrumental in helping the program complete its transition to Division I, a process that includes the program's first official D-I and Big West Conference season in 2007-08.
+Since his return in 2006, he has been instrumental in helping the program complete its transition to Division I, a process that includes the program's first official D-I and Big West Conference season in 2007-08.

-After starring at nearby Davis Senior High, Nosek played for UC Davis from 1996-99, highlighting his career as a member of the 1998 NCAA Division II national championship team.
+After starring at nearby Davis Senior High, Nosek played for UC Davis from 1996-99, highlighting his career with a NCAA Division II national championship in 1988.
 He enjoyed his best collegiate game during his senior year, when he hit 4 of 5 from three-point range en route to a career-high 12 points against Holy Names.
 Perhaps as a premonition of things to come, his teammates dubbed him "Coach Nosek" for his unrelenting diligence both on and off the court.